cksystemsteaching/selfie/README.md

 The Selfie Project provides an educational platform for teaching undergraduate and graduate students the design and implementation of programming languages and runtime systems.
 The focus is on the construction of compilers, libraries, operating systems, and even virtual machine monitors.
 The common theme is to identify and resolve self-reference in systems code which is seen as the key challenge when teaching systems engineering, hence the name.

-Selfie is a self-contained 64-bit, 12-KLOC C implementation of:
+Selfie is a self-contained 64-bit, 8-KLOC C implementation of:

 1. a self-compiling compiler called starc that compiles a tiny but still fast [subset of C](https://github.com/cksystemsteaching/selfie/blob/master/semantics.md) called C Star ([C*](https://github.com/cksystemsteaching/selfie/blob/master/grammar.md)) to a tiny and easy-to-teach subset of RISC-V called [RISC-U](https://github.com/cksystemsteaching/selfie/blob/master/riscu.md),
 2. a self-executing emulator called mipster that executes RISC-U code including itself when compiled with starc,
-3. a self-hosting hypervisor called hypster that provides RISC-U virtual machines that can host all of selfie, that is, starc, mipster, and hypster itself,
+3. a self-hosting hypervisor called hypster that provides RISC-U virtual machines that can host all of selfie, that is, starc, mipster, and hypster itself, and
-4. a self-translating modeling engine called monster that translates RISC-U code including itself to SMT-LIB and BTOR2 formulae that are satisfiable if and only if there is input to the code such that the code exits with non-zero exit codes, performs division by zero, or accesses memory outside of allocated memory blocks, and
-5. a tiny C* library called libcstar utilized by selfie.
+4. a tiny C* library called libcstar utilized by selfie.

 Selfie is implemented in a single (!) file and kept minimal for simplicity.
 There is also a simple in-memory linker, a RISC-U disassembler, a profiler, and a debugger with replay as well as minimal operating system support built into the emulator.
 Selfie generates ELF binaries that run on real [RISC-V hardware](https://www.sifive.com/boards) as well as on [QEMU](https://www.qemu.org) and are compatible with the official [RISC-V](https://riscv.org) toolchain, in particular the [spike emulator](https://github.com/riscv/riscv-isa-sim) and the [pk kernel](https://github.com/riscv/riscv-pk).